mvolkmann/blog/src/flutter.md

   - Wrap with SizedBox
   - Wrap with StreamBuilder
   - Wrap with widget... (prompts for name)
-  - Extract Method
+  - Extract Method (replaces selected code with a call )
   - Extract Local Variable
   - Extract Widget

   The "Extract" commands are great for breaking up deeply nested widget trees!

+  The "Extract Method" command creates a new method containing the selected code and replaces it with a call to the method.
-  The convention for extracted method names is to being with "\_build".
+  The convention for extracted method names is to begin with "\_build".

+  The "Extract Local Variable" command creates a local variable that is initialized to the selected widget and replaces it with a reference to the variable.

+  The "Extract Widget" command creates a new `Widget` subclass whose `build` method includes the selected widget (only one) and replaces it with an instance of the new widget.

   Select multiple widgets and press cmd-period or click the lightbulb icon to open a context menu with the following options: